JEGGEgit/Bang4SimPyLC/README.md

 Notes
 -----

-The GUI operation as described (Mouse Wheel and PageUp/Dwn) didn't work for me.
+The GUI operation as described (Mouse Wheel) didn't work for me.
 I'm running the simulation on Windows 10 64-bit (1511) with Python 3.10 32-bit.

 And yes, in real life, I'm an old-school PLC programmer.
 I do simulations directly on the manufacturer's development environment, including Omron's Sysmac Studio.